Pillow shams are the most misunderstood soft furnishing. While designing bedding for clients, invariably, they have questions about pillow shams.

-This DIY pillow sham idea was born out of too many king-size pillow cases.
-I purchased 2 sets of nice quality king-size sheet sets to make my daughter’s bedding so I have 4 king-size pillow cases and I needed a pillow sham for her new bedding so I wanted to use one of those pillow cases.
-However, I had to embellish the plain pillow case to make it over into a sham.
-I wanted some Boho tassels and ties for the closure.
+This DIY pillow sham idea was born out of too many king-size pillowcases.
+I purchased two sets of excellent quality king-size sheet sets to make my daughter’s bedding, so I have four king-size pillowcases, and I needed a pillow sham for her new bedding, so I wanted to use one of those pillowcases.
+First, however, I had to embellish the plain pillowcase to make it a sham.
+In addition, I wanted some Boho tassels and ties for the closure.
 So let me show you how simple and free these were to make.

 Planning the sham

-I decided to make the ties 15″ long so I cut three ties at 2″ by 16″ from the left over sheet fabric.
+I made the ties 15″ long, so I cut three ties at 2″ by 16″ from the leftover sheet fabric.

 Then I folded it in half long sides together and stitched all but one short side so I could turn it.

-After stitching the ties I turned them right sides using a safety pin out and pressed them.
+After stitching the ties, I turned them right sides using a safety pin and pressed them.